savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 - Support for Twig (how we build our templates in Drupal)
 - Supports our build processes (webpack, linting, image optimization, etc.)

 Y’all, I’m gonna be straight with you.
 Finding the right tool for this was _hard_.
-Many of the tools for component libraries out there are (very logically) focused on supporting projects in React, Vue, or Angular.
+Many of the tools for component libraries out there are (logically) focused on supporting projects in React, Vue, or Angular.
 Our projects weren’t a logical use case for these kinds of technologies.
-It immediately became clear that there was probably no “out of the box” solution and we’d have to do at least some customization to fit our needs
+It immediately became clear that there was probably no “out of the box” solution and we’d have to do at least some customization to fit our needs.

 We found a lot of blog posts and articles where teams had leveraged a component library and Drupal or integrated Twig with popular component library tools.
 Sadly, we didn’t find much explanation of _how_ to do it.
 (We’re looking to remedy that problem in Part 2 of this post).

 After tinkering with several solutions we finally settled on [Storybook](https://storybook.js.org/).
 Storybook offered a more light-weight file structure than some others, uses webpack, and would work with other front-end technologies we’ll use in the future.
 Storybook also benefits from a large community that works to improve the product and create great add-ons.
 Most importantly, it’s adaptable enough to fit our use case.